This article applies to England, Wales and Scotland.

 | Q2 2025/26 (Jul–Sep 2025) | 1,631 | 18% |

-Breach of contract is the only major claim type to show a year-on-year decline, falling 4% from 1,699 to 1,631 complaints.
-The share of total claims dropped from 29% to 18%, partly because other claim types (particularly unfair dismissal and discrimination) have grown much faster.
+Breach of contract is the only major claim type to show a year-on-year decline, down 4.3% from 1,903 to 1,822.
+Its share of total claims has fallen from 29% to 17% — not because absolute numbers have collapsed, but because all other claim types have grown sharply.
+There was also a notable dip in Q2 2025/26 to 1,631, with partial recovery in Q3.

-Tribunals can only hear breach of contract claims that arise from or are outstanding at the termination of employment, and the maximum award is capped at £25,000.
-Claims for larger amounts or claims arising during ongoing employment need to go through the county court instead.
+Tribunals can only hear breach of contract claims that arise at or from the termination of employment, and the maximum award is capped at £25,000.
+Claims for larger amounts need to go through the county court.

 How will your case most likely end?

-The tribunal disposed of 1,045 breach of contract complaints in Q2 2025/26.
+The tribunal disposed of 1,057 breach of contract complaints in Q3 2025/26 — one of the few claim types with full Q3 disposal data published.
 Here is how they were resolved:

 | Outcome | Percentage | What it means |